Isaac-Whiz/Shoppe/README.md

 ## Usage
 After running the application, you will bw required to authenticate else register, then the next is to add pruchases, <br> then make sales lastly you can view prformance meterics and generate a pdf report into the local documents directory.

+## Contributing
+In case you are willing to contribute in any form, You're most Welcome!
+No custom guidelines on contributing to this software, however declarative programming is highly recommended.
+Thank you.

+## Licenses
+- Open Source Software

+## Acknowledgements
+- Amigoscode
+- Coding with Mosh